How to buy Atlassian (TEAM) shares in Australia

 Learn how to easily invest in Atlassian shares.

 Atlassian Corporation (TEAM) develops software for collaborative work that is used worldwide.
 Its products include Jira, a workflow management platform; Confluence, a content collaboration tool; Bitbucket, a code management platform; and more.
 The company is headquartered in Australia and trades on Wall Street's NASDAQ.

 How to buy shares in Atlassian

 - Search for Atlassian.
 Find the share by name or ticker symbol: TEAM.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Atlassian.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 Atlassian shares at a glance

 |200-day moving average||US$175.6842|